smythp/sigstore-docs-replatform/content/en/docs/gitsign/inspecting.md

 ---
-title: "Inspecting Commit Signatures"
+category: Gitsign
-menuTitle: "Inspecting Signatures"
+menuTitle: Inspecting Signatures
-category: "Gitsign"
+title: Inspecting Commit Signatures
-position: 155
+weight: 155
 ---

 Git commit signatures use [CMS/PKCS7 signatures](https://datatracker.ietf.org/doc/html/rfc5652).
 You can inspect the underlying data and certificate associated with a project's HEAD commit by running: